Decker School of Nursing Undergraduate Student Handbook

 Students in the nursing program are required to have the following items and should expect to incur costs for such items:

-- Equipment: sphygmomanometer, stethoscope, bandage scissors, hemostat, pen light, pharmacology pack, and student name pin—approximately $100 in the junior year
+- Equipment: sphygmomanometer, stethoscope, bandage scissors, hemostat, pen light, pharmacology pack, and student name pin.

 - Transportation in junior and senior years to off-campus clinical laboratories is the responsibility of the student.
 See transportation costs.

 - Malpractice insurance in junior and senior years.